 One of the most popular additional features of different shades is blackout fabric.
 With this fabric, external light is almost completely blocked by the shade.
 This feature is a popular addition to shades that are used in bedrooms, as well in rooms where privacy is key.

 In some cases, there is a thermal lining or a foam-like material inside of the blinds.
 This additional layer helps to insulate the window which helps keep the room cool in the summer and warmer in the winter.

 Sheer shades serve the same purpose as other shades, but they feature slats like blinds do, which can be adjusted to increase or decrease the amount of light entering a room.
 Sheer shades offer the soft look of shades while providing the additional level of functionality that’s typically reserved for blinds.

 This feature is especially popular in homes with small children since there is no cord for children to break, or hurt themselves with.
 With cordless blinds and shades, the cord is eliminated completely, allowing the window covering to be adjusted with the touch of your hand, as opposed to with the cord.

 5. Top Down Bottom Up

 Top down bottom up shades are especially useful in rooms with many windows, as they can be adjusted individually to create interesting and visually appealing configurations, like in the photo below.

 Despite the fact that top down bottom up shades feature a more complicated design, they’re actually incredibly easy to install and maintain.
 Many varieties of top down bottom up shades can be installed without so much as a single screw.

 Manual blinds and shades adjust by hand.
 Traditionally, a cord located on one side of the blinds or shades controls the height of the blinds.
 Pulling on the cord will cause the blinds to be raised or lowered.

 New automatic systems add a touch of sophistication and cool to your blinds or shutters.
 With these systems, a hidden motor is added to the top of the blinds or shades, and they can be adjusted by remote control.

-II.
-Where To Buy
+Where To Buy Blinds

 Now that you’re armed with all of the information you’ll need to select the perfect blinds or shades for your home let’s take a look at some retailers who specialize in window coverings.

-If you’re interested in ready made blinds, you can purchase them practically anywhere.
+If you’re interested in ready-made blinds, you can purchase them practically anywhere.
 Big box retailers like Target and Walmart sell several different types of blinds and shades.

 There’s also plenty of brick and mortar and online specialty stores with an even wider range of choices and styles available.
-Here’s some stores you can shop online or in your area for ready made blinds.
+Here’s some stores you can shop online or in your area for ready-made blinds.